Yettimania/demo-ml/api/README.md

 The API offers two endpoints.

-`/train` [POST] - This will train a KNearestNeighbors model on the Iris data set and dump the model locally.
+`/train` [POST] - This will train a KNearestNeighbors model on the Iris data set and dumps the model locally.

 `/predict` [GET] - The predict method requires a form-data body with `data` equal to 4 float values comma separated.
 This is representative of the model input features (i.e. `data=sepal_length,sepal_width,petal_length,petal_width`).